cybersol795/git-tutorial/README.md

 work.
 You can even revert to previous stages of your history, and make multiple branches of that history for experimentation.

-Git is great for working in groups as well, because the history of who did what and when they did it is completely transparent.
+Git is great for working in groups as well because the history of who did what and when they did it is completely transparent.

 We recommend you follow [this visual guide](https://pcottle.github.io/learnGitBranching)